ml-slac/jet-simulations/README.md

 ## Building the framework

 Typing `make -j` should do the trick on most systems if `fastjet-config`, `pythia8-config`, and `root-config` are all in your `$PATH`.
 If you're on the SLAC computers, run `./setup.sh` first.
-This generates the low level event generation script, which can be invoked as `./event-gen`.
+This generates the low level event generation script (contained in the `./event-gen` folder), which can be invoked as `./event-gen/event-gen`, if you really need to.

 ## Event generation.